koordinates/kart/docs/MYSQL_WC.md

 MySQL Working Copy
 -----------------------

 In order to use a [MySQL](https://www.mysql.com/) working copy, you need to have a server running MySQL 8.0 or later.
-(MySQL 5.6 and later are largely compatible but not officially supported).

 ### MySQL partitioning